-C40.00 – Alternative treatment of the Exposure Measure (LR1)
+C 40.00 – Alternative treatment of the Exposure Measure (LR1)

 This part of the reporting collects data on an alternative treatment of derivatives, SFTs and off-balance sheet items.

 Institutions shall determine the “accounting balance sheet values” in LR1 based on the applicable accounting framework in accordance with Article 4(1)(77) of the CRR.
 “Accounting value assuming no netting or other CRM” refers to the accounting balance sheet value not taking into account any effects of netting or other credit risk mitigation.